obvMath/blocket-cafe-bot/README.md

 # [Blooket](https://www.blooket.com) Cafe Bot

 ## This is probably the simplest thing I have ever made.
 All it does is farm coins on Blooket.
+(And it's 5 lines of code)

 **How it works**: it uses [Pyautogui](https://pypi.org/project/PyAutoGUI) - a [Python](https://www.python.org) package that can controll your mouse and keyboard - to spam left click and space.
 Once the blooket is over, I force quit the script via Task Manager.